Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-Preliminary analysis will be conducted based on the application package, should any of the following circumstances occur, CDF will reject the application and not proceed to the review process:
+The Fund will conduct a preliminary analysis of the application dossier.
+If any of the following conditions apply, the Fund will reject the application and it will not proceed to the evaluation stage:

 |